-In the 1950s, monoamine oxidase inhibitors (MAOIs) were one of the first drugs to be utilized as antidepressants in clinical practice.
-To this day, the available literature shows that MAOIs remain a useful and efficacious tool in the treatment of atypical depression, panic, and social anxiety disorders, treatment-resistant depression, and to some extent, in bipolar disorder.
-Four MAOIs are FDA approved for the treatment of depression in the US; these are isocarboxazid, phenelzine, tranylcypromine, and selegiline.
+In the 1950s, monoamine oxidase inhibitors (MAOIs) were among the first drugs to be utilized as antidepressants in clinical practice.
+To this day, the available literature shows that MAOIs remain a useful and efficacious tool in treating atypical depression, panic, social anxiety disorders, treatment-resistant depression, and, to some extent, bipolar disorder.
+Four MAOIs are FDA approved to treat depression in the US; these are isocarboxazid, phenelzine, tranylcypromine, and selegiline.

 Mechanism of Action

 MAOs are present in most of our body’s tissues, but their distribution is not even.
 In the brain, most of the MAOs are present in the striatum of the basal ganglia and the hypothalamus.
 The main form being MAO-B in the basal ganglia.
-In the intestines, however, MAO-B is only found in trace amounts, leaving MAO-A the dominant of both isoenzymes.
+However, in the intestines, MAO-B is only found in trace amounts, leaving MAO-A the dominant of both isoenzymes.

 The four most commonly prescribed MAOIs are selegiline, isocarboxazid, phenelzine, and tranylcypromine.
 Their administration is discussed below: